SebastianGaeta/Weather-etl/README.md

 ### **3. Load**
 - Inserts data into a MySQL table called `City_weather_data`.
 - Enforces a **unique constraint on `(city, date)`** to prevent duplicate records.
-- Logs successful inserts and skipped duplicates.
+- Logs successful inserts and skips duplicates.

 ---